sav-che/TL-2/Authors/Benoist, Raymond {std. Benoist}.md

-> [!cite] BHL link: this entry starts at [page 74](https://www.biodiversitylibrary.org/item/103859#page/84/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 74](https://www.biodiversitylibrary.org/page/33265271) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Benoist, Raymond (1881-1970), French botanist, studied botany at the University of Paris with Ph. van Tieghem and H. Lecomte, Dr. phil.
-Paris 1912, préparateur (assistant) at the École pratique des Hautes Études, collected in French Guyana 1913-1914, on active service 1915-1918, collected in Morocco 1918 and 1928, scientist at the Muséum d'Histoire naturelle Paris 1919, collected in Ecuador 1919, sous-directeur at the Muséum 1933-1942, maître de recherches Centre national de la Recherche scientifique 1945-1948, idem with the Institut de Recherche scientifique et Technique Outre-Mer (ORSTOM) 1949-1952, setting up a herbarium at Madagascar, from 1952 active again at the Muséum d'Histoire naturelle, Paris, working at the flora of Madagascar. (*Benoist*).
+Paris 1912, préparateur (assistant) at the École pratique des Hautes Études, collected in French Guyana 1913-1914, on active service 1915-1918, collected in Morocco 1918 and 1928, scientist at the Muséum d'Histoire naturelle Paris 1919, collected in Ecuador 1919, sous-directeur at the Muséum 1933-1942, maître de recherches Centre national de la Recherche scientifique 1945-1948, idem with the Institut de Recherche scientifique et Technique Outre-Mer (ORSTOM) 1949-1952, setting up a herbarium at Madagascar, from 1952 active again at the Muséum d'Histoire naturelle, Paris, working at the flora of Madagascar.
+**Abbreviated name**: *Benoist*

 #### Herbarium and types